jdpark7/uni-chatbot/university-data/curriculum.md

 The AP Music Theory course covers the following topics:

-°‹.Aural recognition of tonal melodies, harmonies, scales, and intervals °‹.Sight-reading: vocal training & sight-singing
+‚â§.Aural recognition of tonal melodies, harmonies, scales, and intervals ‚â§.Sight-reading: vocal training & sight-singing
-°‹.Rudiments and terminology of music i.e. chords, metric organization, and rhythmic patterns °‹.Composition of a bass line for a given melody, implying appropriate harmony °‹.Realization of a figured bass and Roman numeral progression °‹.Analysis of repertoire from the Common Practice Period (1600-1910), including study of motivic treatment, examination of rhythmic, melodic, and harmonic features, analysis of functional harmony
+‚â§.Rudiments and terminology of music i.e. chords, metric organization, and rhythmic patterns ‚â§.Composition of a bass line for a given melody, implying appropriate harmony ‚â§.Realization of a figured bass and Roman numeral progression ‚â§.Analysis of repertoire from the Common Practice Period (1600-1910), including study of motivic treatment, examination of rhythmic, melodic, and harmonic features, analysis of functional harmony
-°‹.A brief introduction to twentieth-century scales, chordal structures, and compositional procedures, either through analysis or original composition
+‚â§.A brief introduction to twentieth-century scales, chordal structures, and compositional procedures, either through analysis or original composition
-°‹.Advanced musical vocabulary from the common practice period
+‚â§.Advanced musical vocabulary from the common practice period

 PHOTOGRAPHY I (DIGITAL)